 Catalyst for Conversation offers a series of exciting opportunities to take part in online workshops and discussions led by artists, our creative team, colleagues and friends.

 In May, we kicked off the series with, How to Survive as an Early-Career Artist, led by Ellie Barrett and Saul Argent, directors of Graft.
-This will be followed by From Nova Scotia to Morecambe: Creating Work for Non-Arts Spaces, a conversation with artists who create and present work in places that you might not expect to find art – from the street to libraries to shops.
+This was followed by From Nova Scotia to Morecambe: Creating Work for Non-Arts Spaces, a conversation with artists who create and present work in places that you might not expect to find art – from the street to libraries to shops.

 Details about the Catalyst for Conversation series can be found here and will be updated regularly with the latest conversations.